 First – My pilates teacher who has a mission to dismantle the practice of yoga.
 I’ll refer to her as “Retired French Ballerina”.
 To her yoga practoitioners are like yogi bear – head in the clouds ignoring reality – so she calls them yogis.
-Yoga teaches control through meditation into your deeper consciousness.
+Yoga teaches that through meditation you can find deeper consciousness.
 But Retired French Ballerina feels that if yogis had a tighter core they wouldn’t need to meditate because tighter cores are self assuring.
 Hence automatic wisdom from having a fully engaged core.
-Yes she spouts her mantra all through class so our classes are hmmm… interesting.
+Yes, she spouts her mantras all through class so our classes are hmmm… interesting.

-Conversation two – Granddad from the coffee shop.
+Conversation two – Grandad from the coffee shop.
 I sat next to him during a work from hom day and noticed that he was listening to 2 Pac and Snoop on his phone without headphones.
 We all love the no headphone people don’t we?
 The next hour and a half he took the enitre coffee shop through his 90s hip hop and Beethoven playlist.
-I had to ask – I stopped my work and said, “interesting playlist?”
+I stopped my work and asked, “interesting playlist?”
 Grandad – “Yeah, I don’t understand the rap stuff too much but I’m hoping I get closer to my grand daughter.
 She thinks I’m a nutter but at least she talks to me now”.
 He further volunteers without prodding,”Rap is violent, but there is lots of pain and neglect there.
 I sure hope she doesn’t feel that way.
 That’s why I think its important to reach our young people where they are.
 My parents thought jazz was the devil, what’s the difference here.
 What do you think?
-I had no idea what to say to that but msnaged a few words. can “I’m sure your granddaughter appreciates you for listening to hermusic eventhough she doesn’t show it.” he says, “Right, I guess so”, he didnt look too incouraged.
-He finished his coffee in silence and got up and left without exchanging any further words.
+I had no idea what to say to that but managed a few words, “I’m sure your granddaughter appreciates you for listening to her music eventhough she doesn’t show it.” he says, “Right, I guess so”, he didnt look too encouraged.
+He finished his coffee in silence and got up and left without exchanging any further words with anyone.
 I truly hope that his granddaughter knows how much he cares about her.